serverless/serverless/docs/deprecations.md

 Deprecation code: `LAMBDA_HASHING_VERSION_V2`

+Resolution of lambda version hashes was improved with better (fixed deterministism issues) algorithm, which will be used starting with v3.0.0

-Starting with v3.0.0, the default value of `lambdaHashingVersion` will be equal to `20201221`.
-You can adapt to this behavior now, by setting `provider.lambdaHashingVersion` to `20201221`.
+You can adapt your services to use it now, by setting `provider.lambdaHashingVersion` to `20201221`.

-When trying to `sls deploy` for the first time after migration to new `lambdaHashingVersion`, you might encounter an error, similar to the one below:
+**Notice:** If you apply this on already deployed service without any changes to lambda code, you might encounter an error similar to the one below:

 ```
   Serverless Error ---------------------------------------